agrafix/Spock/README.md

 * Blaze bootstrap helpers [blaze-bootstrap](http://hackage.haskell.org/package/blaze-bootstrap)
 * digestive-forms bootstrap helpers [digestive-bootstrap](http://hackage.haskell.org/package/digestive-bootstrap)

+### SSL / HTTPS

+If you'd like to use your application via HTTPS, there are two options:

+* Use nginx/haproxy/... as reverse proxy in front of the Spock application.
+* Convert the Spock application to a `wai`-application using the `spockAsApp`.
+Then use the `warp-tls` package to run it.

 ### Benchmarks

 Please note that these benchmarks might not be up to date anymore.